A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Introduction

 \item In sharp contrast to existing (deep) RL algorithms for planning \cite{Ye2021ASO}, the presented approach accounts for the risk or variance of the utility of outcomes which leads to a better trade-off between safety and optimality.
-Moreover, preview information along with reachability analysis are leveraged to generate imagined samples without requiring actual interaction with the environment.
-Utilizing these imagined samples and the FCU module enables the planner to proactively avoid risky exploration of the environment and react fast to the changes in the environment.
-Finally, the presented approaches account for the difficulties of the lower-level controller in traversing between waypoints. \item Theoretical results are provided to bound the number of samples required to guarantee an $\epsilon$-optimal planning with high probability. \end{enumerate}
+Moreover, preview information along with reachability analysis are leveraged to generate imagined samples {(i.e., preview samples)} without requiring actual interaction with the environment.
+Utilizing these imagined samples and the FCU module enables the planner to proactively avoid risky exploration of the actual environment and react fast to the changes in the environment.
+Finally, the presented approaches account for the difficulties of the lower-level controller in traversing between waypoints. \end{enumerate}

 The rest of the paper is organized as follows.
 Section II provides an overview of the proposed risk-averse learning planner framework and structure.
 Section III provides the problem statement and formulation.
 The proposed risk-averse $Q$-learning planner is presented in Section IV.
-The implementation of the proposed control scheme for highway driving of an autonomous vehicle in a varying traffic density is given in Section V. Section VI concludes the paper with a note on our future research.
+The implementation of the proposed control scheme for two highway driving scenarios of an autonomous vehicle in varying traffic density is given in Section V. Section VI concludes the paper with a note on our future research.

-\textbf{Notation.} Throughout this paper, we use $\mathbb{R}$, ${\mathbb{R}_{ \ge 0}}$,$\mathbb{N}$ and to denote the sets of real numbers, non-negative real numbers, and non-negative integers, respectively. ${\mathbb{R}^n}$ and ${\mathbb{R}^{n\times m}}$ denote the $n$ dimensional real vector space, and the ${n\times m}$ real matrix space, respectively.
+\textbf{Notation.} Throughout this paper, we use $\mathbb{R}$, ${\mathbb{R}_{ \ge 0}}$, and $\mathbb{N}$ to denote the sets of real numbers, non-negative real numbers, and non-negative integers, respectively. ${\mathbb{R}^n}$ and ${\mathbb{R}^{n\times m}}$ denote the $n$-dimensional real vector space, and the ${n\times m}$ real matrix space, respectively.
 For the given variables $x$ and $y$, $\langle x,y\rangle $ denotes the inner product of $x$ and $y$.
 For a random variable $X$, $\mathbb{E}(X)$ denotes the expectation and ${\mathop{\rm Var}\nolimits} (X) =\mathbb{E} \left( {{X^2}} \right) - \mathbb{E} {(X)^2}$ refers to the variance of $X$, respectively. $\exp (.)$ is an exponential operator such that $\exp (x) = {e^x}$.
 For convenience, ${\mathbb{E}_\zeta }$ refers to the expectation over the random variable $\zeta$.